rchain/architecture-docs/execution_model/rhovm.rst

     for ( ptrn <- stream ) | stream! ( block ) -> P { block := ptrn }

 In this case, the I/O pair is satisfied by two node operators, one writing a block to a stream and one reading a block from a stream.
-The difference is that, in this use-case, node operators are communicating through an AMQP, where channels are network addresses instead of local memory addresses.
-This case may be composed of a subset of transitions, the successful application of which yields this final transition.
+In this use-case, node operators are communicating through an AMQP, where channels represent network addresses.
+This case may be composed of a subset of lower-level transitions, the successful application of which yields this transition.

 The current state configuration and instruction set of the VM, as well as the history of state configurations and bytecode differences are stored stored as well.
 We are required to apply the consensus algorithm when, and only when, node operators have conflicting histories of the observable state and transitions of an instance of RhoVM.